olincollege/youtube-transcript-search/docs/index.md

+---
-## YouTube Channel Transcript Search
+title: YouTube Channel Transcript Search
+---

 #### If a picture’s worth a thousand words, then a YouTube video is worth *a lot*... and now you can search them!